Creative Thinking Learned at Luther

 Hanna doesn’t view marketing, design, and fine art as separate entities.
 “They’re so interconnected, and my education at Luther reinforced that way of thinking.
 It got me to approach creative problem solving with an all-encompassing scope that is incredibly valuable for me today.”

 Another Luther experience that stands out for Hanna was the practice of peer critiques in the studio setting.
-“It’s still paying it forward for me today,” she says.
 “It gave me the language and tools to eloquently articulate feedback and creative intent.
 This is something that I now do every single day in my current role and it feels very natural.”

 “My work study in the Luther College Career Center was also valuable to me,” she says.
 “I sometimes run into Luther alums here in Minneapolis who remind me of when I helped them out with their resumes and cover letters!
 I was so appreciative of the staff for allowing me to lean into my creative strengths in the position.”